hahahafeifeifei/PIGA/README.md

 **Note:** By default, we provide a profile which is configured to use the **SLURM** job scheduler.
 You can customize the cluster settings (e.g., switch to a different scheduler or change resource allocation) by editing the configuration file.

 ## Documentation
-PIGA consists of six modules, each containing several commands.
-You can run the entire workflow or execute specific modules independently.
-The detailed tutorial is provided for each module.
+PIGA consists of six modules, each containing several commands that can be executed independently.
+A detailed tutorial is provided for each module.

 #### [1.
 SNV Detection](docs/01_snv_detection.md)
 - `call_sr_snv`: detect SNVs using short reads.